School Committee - October 11, 2023

 Well, Mr. Palmer, do you want me to share the presentation?

-That would be great if you wouldn't mind sharing the second slide really is the main piece of it.
+I'm not sure how you would like me to help you right now.
+Um, uh, that would be great if you, if you wouldn't mind sharing the, uh, the second slide really is the main piece of it.

 Hi, Bob.